shishkin/json-hypcos/README.md

 ## Integration
 Hypermedia controls defined in this document are standard building blocks which can be reused individually or all at once.
-Since Hypcos are defined as JSON objects with only optional attributes every JSON media type can be gradually enriched by a Hypco to provide required level of application flow control.
+Since Hypcos are defined as JSON objects with only optional attributes every JSON media type can be gradually enriched by JSON hypcos to provide required level of application flow control.

 ## References
 1. [Hypertext Application Language][hal]